PainterQubits/Unitful.jl/docs/src/index.md

 ## Important note on namespaces

-Units, dimensions, and fundamental constants are not exported from Unitful.
+Units, dimensions, and fundamental constants are not exported from Unitfu.
 This is to avoid proliferating symbols in your namespace unnecessarily.
-You can retrieve them from Unitful in one of three ways:
+You can retrieve them from Unitfu in one of three ways:

 1. Use the [`@u_str`](@ref) string macro.
-2. Explicitly import from the `Unitful` package to bring specific symbols into the calling namespace.
+2. Explicitly import from the `Unitfu` package to bring specific symbols into the calling namespace.
-3. `using Unitful.DefaultSymbols` will bring the following symbols into the calling namespace:
+3. `using Unitfu.DefaultSymbols` will bring the following symbols into the calling namespace:
      - Dimensions `ᴸ,ᴹ,ᵀ,ᴵ,ᶿ,ᴶ,ᴺ` for length, mass, time, current, temperature, luminosity, and amount, respectively.